NecipAkgz/fhevm-example-factory/docs/advanced/blind-auction.md

 import { ethers, fhevm } from "hardhat";
 import * as hre from "hardhat";

+/**
+ * Blind Auction Tests
+ *
+ * Tests the private bidding process and winner determination using FHE.
+ * Validates bid privacy during the auction and public disclosure of results after closing.
+ */
 describe("BlindAuction", function () {
   let auction: any;
   let owner: any;